Jbleezy/BO1-Reimagined/README.md

 * Win by being a survivor after the time limit or get all players infected

 ## TODO
+* Five: try linking powerups and meat to elevator if spawned in elevator
+* COTD: fix Director not doing anim when initially getting angry
 * Fix being able to cancel melee animation by switching weapons with a weapon that has an empty clip
 * Five: fix zombies getting stuck after teleporting
 * Add collision boxes near invincibilty spots on maps
 * Fix zombies sounds on classic maps to sound like they are coming from the correct direction
 * Five: get wall barrier tear down sound and metal vent barrier rebuild sound from other maps working
-* Five: try linking powerups and meat to elevator if spawned in elevator
 * Try making dvars unchangeable from console
 * Fix bouncing betties from repeating place sound on Der Riese added curb collision
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player